omahs/imx-docs/docs/main/learn/tokenomics/overview.md

 - Community development - Acquire users with tokens
 - Governance - Enable users to vote on the project
 - Building game mechanics - Designing game loops around tokens
-- Fundraising - Selling tokens to investors
+- Monetisation - Sale of tokens and/or taking a cut of transactions

-- Monetisation - Taking a cut of transactions
+In-game economies are complex as they contain their own user segments, mechanics, and interactions.
+Here's [an example using Diablo II](https://metaversus.substack.com/p/diablo-ii).
+In Web3 gaming, understanding tokenomics and how they impact in-game economies is the key to designing a sustainable in-game economy.

-In a gaming context, understanding tokenomics and how they impact in-game economies is the key to designing a sustainable in-game economy.
-Sustainability is one of the greatest challenges in Web3 as any project can experience rapid growth in players and token price.
-However, not being able to manage this will lead to an equally fast decline.
+Sustainability is one of the greatest challenges in Web3 as any project can experience rapid growth in players and token demand.
+However, not being able to manage this can lead to an equally fast decline.

-It's also important to consider tokenomics in **earlier** project stages because
+It's also important to consider tokenomics in **earlier** project stages because:

-- Tokenomics can directly impact future project decisions e.g. marketing, gameplay, and budget
+- Tokenomics can directly impact future project decisions e.g. marketing, gameplay, and budget.
 - Managing tokens is resource intensive - a team is needed to manage strategy around tokens and in-game economy.
 Capital is also required for initiatives.
-- Decisions around tokenomics are difficult to change once the project is live
+- Decisions around tokenomics are difficult to change once the project is live.

 ## How do you start developing your tokenomics